JacqueLeeMeyer/project3_group4_moviedatabase/README.md

 ![readme25](https://github.com/JacqueLeeMeyer/project3_group4_moviedatabase/assets/151464511/aa70fb80-ac1a-4315-961a-2b0a8016f47f)

 ## Running the movie recommendation engine
-Steps to interact withe the movie recommendation engine:
+Steps to interact with the movie recommendation engine:
 1. (If necessary) Go to the Resources folder and locate the psqlodbc_16_00_0000-x64 folder.
 Within the folder is an installer file called psqlodbc_x64.
 Run the installer.
 2. Open up VS Code and the folder containing the obdc_user_input.ipynb files.
 3. Run the first two blocks of code to import pyodbc and pandas, and connect to the Postgres SQL database.